spenceraxani/CosmicWatch_Geant4/gammas/README.md

 ## Waveform histories

+This method requires a large amount of data due to the fact that each acquisition is saved in the same binary file, which can get very heavy.
+We do not know the maximum number of aqcuisitions the oscilloscope can output.
+For example `Ba133-live-history.Wfm.bin` has the data of only 5 minutes of measutement and weights **8.7 GB** for 217111 acquisitions.
+This is not good unless really detailed processing of the waveforms needs to be implemented; however, as we have found, the oscilloscope gives very accurate measurements when it commes to pulse area which, is the focuse of this project.

 ### getStartPoint.py

 Get the start point and DC offset average for every acquisition from a `history.bin` file obtained from the oscilloscope.
+This program will also save a plot under `figures/Random_Signals` of a randomly chosen acquisition to show that the waveform start and DC offset level are being calculated correctly.

-### ReadWaveforms.py
+### getAreas.py

 Uses the start point and DC offset average data obtained with **getStartPoint.py** to measure the amplitude and area of each acquisition.
 This information is saved under the `Waveform_data` folder.

 ### createSpectra.py

-Reads the amplitud and area information created with **ReadWaveforms.py** and creates a `Histogram` object to save the spectra under the `spectra` folder.
+Reads the amplitud and area information created with **getAreas.py** and creates a `Histogram` object to save the spectra under the `spectra` folder.

 ## Direct meassurement